calimero-network/core/crates/context/README.md

 The unfortunate downside of this approach is that we're unnecessarily executing the same transaction on all nodes without using that information to achieve trustless consensus.
 We're currently working on a solution to this problem, which reimagines consensus.

-## Consensus

-As of the time of writing, we're using a simple consensus mechanism, where all members of the context must agree on the order of transactions.
-This is achieved by broadcasting transactions to all members, who queue them up in a pool, waiting for a confirmation from an elected coordinator.
-This coordinator is responsible for ordering transactions, which ensures that all members of the context eventually reach the same state.

-The coordinator also stores the transaction history, and so, can reject transactions that have already been processed as well as ones that don't reference the latest state.

 ## Context Membership

 The membership of a context is a list of member identifiers.
 Each member is identified by a 32-byte key, which represents the public key of the member.